papa28x4/Docscan/README.md

 # Docscan App

 ## Built with vanilla JS.
-I seized the opportunity to put my newfound understanding of Regex to good use.
+I had just learnt of the File Api.
+Decided to put that knowledge along with that of Regex to good use.

 ### Features
  * Get total word and character counts